MyEtherWallet/MyEtherWallet/src/data/DecisionTree/md/_not_listed.md

-## Using MetaMask
+## Issue Not Listed

-#### If you’re having trouble using MetaMask with MEW, please reach out to us with details on your browsers used and time of error.
+#### These are our most sought out answers, but we still have a dedicated support team ready to answer any questions or issues you have.

-##### If it’s not a MEW issue, you may want to reach out to MetaMask.
+##### If your issue seems common, we’ll add it to the list!

 * * *